haiku/website/content/about/faq.md

 ## Hardware
 ### What are the minimum hardware requirements to run Haiku?
-The x86 32-bit release of Haiku will run on a Pentium or better CPU with 128MiB of RAM, 600MiB of storage space and a VESA compliant video card.
-In fact, it has been tested to work on CPUs as slow as a Pentium II 400MHz with 64MiB of RAM.
+The x86 32-bit release of Haiku will run on a Pentium or better CPU with 256MiB of RAM, 800MiB of storage space and a VESA compliant video card.

-However, for a satisfactory user experience, we recommend **at least** a Pentium III with 256MiB of RAM and 2GiB of storage space.
+However, for a satisfactory user experience, we recommend **at least** a Pentium4 with 512MiB of RAM and 2GiB of storage space.
-For compiling Haiku within itself, 1GiB of memory is recommended.
+For compiling Haiku within itself, 2GiB of memory is recommended.

 ### Why doesn't Haiku let me use my monitor's resolution?
 Most likely, Haiku is using the VESA driver.
 As with any other VESA driver, it has limitations.
 The problem is that the VESA driver cannot configure an arbitrary resolution.
 Even if it recognizes the needed one from the monitor info.

 It can only *pick* (quite literally) one resolution from a fixed list, the VESA BIOS list as manufactured in your graphics board.
 It cannot configure the mode on the chip as a special graphics driver can.